 Premium Economy Upgrade

 The table below (based on data gathered from searches on the Virgin Atlantic website) gives you an idea of the value of a Premium Economy upgrade, in both pounds and Flying Club miles, for some popular destinations out of the UK.
 You can see the Premium Economy upgrade can potentially be worth hundreds of pounds, or thousands of Flying Club miles.
-The value you get from an upgrade will depend on how you redeem it.

 |Estimated Value of Premium Economy Upgrade||Cash Price Difference, between Economy and Premium Economy||Upgrade with Flying Club Miles, from Economy to Premium Economy||Implied Value of a Flying Club Mile|